 Operational costs and labor

-Direct store operating expenses (DSOE) increased by 4.2 percent, the slowest growth rate since the pandemic.
+Direct store operating expenses (DSOE) increased by 4.2 percent, the slowest growth rate since the COVID-19 pandemic.
 However, certain costs reached new highs:

-- Card Fees: Swipe fees for credit and debit cards hit a record $21.3 billion.
+- Card fees: Hit a record $21.3 billion.

 - Labor: The industry supported 2.75 million jobs in 2025, with store-level hourly wages averaging $15.04.

-Store count and tax contribution
+Store count, tax contribution

-The total U.S. convenience store count sits at 151,975, a marginal 0.2 percent decrease from the previous year.
 Notably, the number of stores offering fuel rose to 122,620, the highest level in eight years.
-The industry also contributed $232 billion in local, state, and federal taxes, representing more than 28 percent of its total revenue.
+The industry also contributed $232 billion in local, state and federal taxes, representing more than 28 percent of its total revenue.

 NACS will release its complete “State of the Industry Report of 2025 Data” in June, featuring further analysis of these trends.